openplayerjs/openplayerjs/docs/usage.md

     // Allow loader to be displayed when loading video (by default, `false`) showLoaderOnInit,
-    // Callback to be executed once an error is found (default, `console.error`)
+    // Callback to be executed once an error is found (default, `console.error`) onError,
+    // If `levels` configuration is added, set programatically the default level defaultLevel,
     // Params passed: Custom event with `detail: { type: 'HTML5|Ads|M(PEG)-DASH|HLS', message, data },`
     live: {
         // Allow `Live Broadcast` label to be displayed in live streamings (by default, `false`)